 Common Sales Interview Questions and Sample Answers

-Hiring managers will expect you demonstrate in your interview that you are an effective salesperson: You'll need to sell yourself, your qualifications for the job, and show the interviewer that you have the ability to close a deal.
+Hiring managers will expect you to demonstrate that you are an effective salesperson during the interview.
+You'll need to sell yourself and your qualifications for the job, as well as show the interviewer that you have the ability to close a deal.

 Below, you'll find helpful strategies for how to respond to interview questions, along with examples of common sales interview questions and sample answers.
 Review them to help frame your responses based on your own qualifications, skills, product knowledge, achievements, and sales experiences.
-As well, review a list of questions to ask your interviewer.
+In addition, review a list of questions to ask your interviewer.

 Tips for Answering Interview Questions

 Every response you give to interview questions should include concrete examples of your sales achievements.
 It's important to be clear about how you can help the company and grow sales.
 Include numbers to back up statements.
 For example, you might say, "At XYZ company, I was responsible for bringing on ABC account, signing a contract that resulted in XX profit over YY time."

 If you quantified your achievements on your resume, share some of those numbers and percentages in your responses.
 If you didn't include numbers on your resume, take a few minutes to make a list of your best achievements to share with your interviewer.
 Saying "I increased annual sales by 50% year over year" sounds much better than "I increased sales last year."

 Interviewers will be looking for you to demonstrate that you have the necessary skills.
 Review this list of sales skills, and look for ways to highlight your mastery of them in your answers.
 Be sure to tailor your responses to reflect the company's products, services, and goals.
 Spend time on the company website and research the company online, so you are clear about the company's mission.
 The more you know about the company, the better equipped you'll be to respond.